VariantSync/Vatras/README.md

 [![Thesis](https://img.shields.io/badge/Thesis-PDF-purple)](https://doi.org/10.18725/OPARU-59127)

 > Benjamin Moosherr. _On the Succinctness of Languages for Static Variability_.
 Master Thesis, University of Ulm, November 2025.
 Reviewed by Matthias Tichy and Thomas Thüm.
-Supervised by Paul Maximilian Bittner.
+Supervised by Paul M. Bittner.

 This master thesis extends Vatras by a succinctness relation.
 Succinctness expresses how the size of expressions must change when translated using a variability language compiler.
 Hence, succinctness allows us to differentiate between variability languages which have equal semantic expressiveness but whose translation results in combinatorial explosion.